ceholden/cedar-datacube/docs/source/overview.rst

 The CEDAR tool has a number of functions to accomplish the first 3 steps on the GEE for a given sensor image collection.
-Currently, only Landsat Collection 1 Surface Reflectance data are supported.
 These functions generate "pre-ARD" images (``ee.Image``) and "image metadata", which is required because images exported from the Earth Engine after preprocessing lose their basic metadata information (sensor, acquisition times, etc).
 The CEDAR application also generates "tracking metadata" about the orders it creates.
 The "tracking metadata" allows us to download the "pre-ARD" and "image metadata" at a later point for further processing into ARD.

 There are 6 main steps to creating this Analysis Ready Data using CEDAR and the Google Earth Engine (GEE).

 .. image:: figures/cedar_flowchart.png
    :alt: Flowchart describing the process of creating Analysis Ready Data using